Tutorial | Model monitoring in different contexts#

 See the Developer Guide for a more detailed example that you can adapt for your needs.

-This series of articles has presented the basic setup to monitor a model in heterogenous ML landscapes.
+This series of articles has presented the basic setup to monitor a model in heterogeneous ML landscapes.

-Not only does Dataiku fully support batch and real-time API workloads within its ecosystem, it also accommodates more diverse ML pipelines where scoring may be done externally using Python or Java, for example.
+Dataiku fully supports batch and real-time API workloads within its ecosystem.
+At the same time, it also accommodates more diverse ML pipelines where scoring may occur externally using Python or Java, for example.

 Tip